19 In Movies lists

 Tall Girl (2019)

-One of the great movies about body image for teenage.
+One of the great movies about body image for teenagers.

 And for starters, she has to meet her inner demons and love herself.
 And then, when Stig reciprocates, she will have to fight public opinion again because the recognized beauties of their school laid eyes on the newcomer.